 The way you can pick and change watch faces is going to change as well and will be "fast and fun" according to Google.

 Android Wear 2.0: Messaging

 Sending messages is limiting on the wrist since the screens are so tiny.
 That should hopefully be alleviated a bit with 2.0's new input methods.
-A small keyboard can be swiped to let you type out messages and handwriting recognition will let you draw out single letters or join words to send messages.
+A small keyboard can be swiped to let you type out messages, and handwriting recognition will let you draw single letters or join words to send messages.

 Google will be offering its own native keyboard but is also opening the door for third-party keyboard apps to offer alternatives.

 And that's not all.
 Google is bringing over the smart replies that Gmail users will be familiar with, giving you the option of three possible responses to quickly reply to a contact.
 These smart replies will be generated on the watches themselves, meaning no personal info is shared with Google's servers.